MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

 <tr><td>1.0</td><td>23 Aug 2024</td><td>Initial release</td></tr>
 <tr><td>1.1</td><td>10 Dec 2024</td><td>Workaround for expired certificate</td></tr>
 <tr><td>1.2</td><td>15 Jan 2025</td><td>Added business scenario</td></tr>
+<tr><td>1.3</td><td>19 Feb 2025</td><td>Added The Why</td></tr>
 </table>
 </html>

+# The Why

+Implementing the SysExtensionSerializer framework is a vital skill for developers working with Microsoft Dynamics 365 Finance and Operations.
+This hands-on lab will teach you how to leverage this framework to enhance the flexibility and scalability of your applications.
+By mastering this technique, you'll be able to create more modular and maintainable code, streamline development processes, and improve overall system performance.
+This practical knowledge will empower you to build robust solutions that can adapt to evolving business needs, ultimately contributing to the success and efficiency of your development projects.

 # Business scenario